Make Rose Petal Beads

 - Blend the remaining petals with 2 tablespoons of water per cup of flowers.
 If it is too watery, blot it with paper towels.
 Add the mixture to the bowl.

 - With gloves on, place a drop of rose oil on your fingers and roll a small amount of paste into your palm to form a bead the size of a marble.
 Stick a toothpick through the bead and leave it in place.

 - Place the beads on a baking sheet covered with wax paper and let it harden for a few days.
 Remove the toothpick and then let it sit for 2 more days.

 - Your beads should be dry now and ready to string!

 Did you know?

 - It takes about 2,000 flowers to produce 1 gram of rose essential oil.

-- Rose oil is made mostly in Bulgaria today but was predominantly made in Persia, Arabia and India.
+- Rose oil is made mostly in Bulgaria today, but historically it was predominantly made in Persia, Arabia and India.

-- The petals hold small capsules of oil that when crushed are released.
-Then they are steam distilled.
+- The petals hold small capsules of oil that are released when crushed.
+Then they are steam-distilled.

-- Rose essential oil is one of the most expensive essential oils because of the number of flowers it takes to produce it.
+- Rose essential oil is one of the most expensive essential oils because of the number of flowers required to produce it.